 Tickets for Royal Beach Victoria Open Viewing

-Tickets are required to watch the Royal Beach Victoria Open.
+Welcome to the 2023 Royal Beach Victoria Open

-The tournament boasts a long list of accomplished participants, including Steve Stricker who earned his first professional win in Victoria.
-Other past participants who are PGA TOUR members include BC natives Adam Hadwin, Adam Svennson, Roger Sloan, and Nick Taylor, as well Graham DeLaet, Tony Finau, and 2019 Champion Paul Barjon who finished in 10th place last week on the PGA TOUR.
+In 1981 four Victorian’s started this Canadian professional golf tournament – Keith Dagg, John Ansell, Ken King, and Ray Horne.
+The first event was held at Glen Meadows in North Saanich and was won by Dave Barr.
+Since then, many world class golfers have hit the links including Steve Stricker who earned his first professional win in Victoria.
+Other past participants who are PGA TOUR members include BC natives Adam Hadwin, Adam Svennson, Roger Sloan, and Nick Taylor, as well Graham DeLaet, Tony Finau, and 2019 Champion Paul Barjon.

 Uplands, established in 1922, now has a new course record of 60 ( 29-31 ) set by Cody Blick of Alamo, California on Saturday June 10th, 2017, playing in the Bayview Place Cardtronics Open: an Event on the MacKenzie Tour PGA TOUR Canada.

 Roger Sloan & Andrew Roque shot a nine under 61 (31-30) the lowest round in the 88 year history of uplands to take over the Course Record.